segabl/pd2-streamlined-heisting/README.md

 - Makes Cloaker attacks more consistent by removing some of their restrictions and fixes them crouch-charging on clients
 - Makes Shields reduce explosion damage from the front instead of a generic explosion damage resistance
 - Makes Medics require line of sight to heal
+- Fixes Bulldozers sprinting when they shouldn't and not switching to walking when they are close enough

 ### Standardizes enemy factions